scrapnode/blog.scrapnode.com/_posts/2023-11-11-different-ssh-key-for-different-github-account.md

 tags: []
 ---

+Don't mess with your SSH key while working with multiple Git accounts.
+I faced the problem and eventually found a working solution.

 ## The problem

 As you know, we can specify the SSH key to be used when interacting with a remote repository.
 The configuration file is located at `~/.ssh/config`, with a format like this: